Monterey Peninsula: Carmel-by-the-Sea

 The city of Carmel-by-the-Sea (or Carmel for short) is commonly considered part of the Peninsula area even though the city technically is adjacent to the peninsula instead of on it.

 In 1902 James Frank Devendorf and Frank Powers, on behalf of the Carmel Development Company, filed a new subdivision map of the core village that became Carmel-by-the-Sea.
 The Carmel post office opened the same year.
 In 1910, the Carnegie Institution established the Coastal Laboratory, and a number of scientists moved to the area.
 Carmel incorporated in 1916.

 In 1905 the Carmel Arts and Crafts Club was formed to support and produce artistic works.
 After the 1906 San Francisco earthquake the village was inundated with musicians, writers, painters other artists turning to the established artist colony after the bay city was destroyed.
 The new residents were offered home lots - ten dollars down, little or no interest, and whatever they could pay on a monthly basis.
 In 1907 the town's first cultural center and theatre, the Carmel Arts and Crafts Clubhouse, was built.
 Poets Austin and Sterling performed their "private theatricals" there.

 In 1911, the town's rich Shakespearean tradition began with a production of Twelfth Night, directed by Garnet Holme of UC Berkeley and featuring future mayors Perry Newberry and Herbert Heron, with settings designed by artist DeNeale Morgan.
 By 1914, the club had achieved national recognition, with an article The Mercury Herald commenting "...a fever of activity seems to have seized the community and each newcomer is immediately inoculated and begins with great enthusiasm to do something... with plays, studios and studies...".

-In 1913, The Arts and Crafts Club began organizing lessons for aspiring painters, actors & craftsmen.
-Some of the most prominent painters in the United States, such as William Merritt Chase, Xavier Martinez, Mary DeNeale Morgan and C. Chapel Judson offered six weeks of instruction for $15.
-Jack London describes the artists' colony in his novel, The Valley of the Moon; among the noted artists lived or frequented the village were; Mary Austin, Armin Hansen, George Sterling, Ambrose Bierce, Upton Sinclair, Robinson Jeffers, Sinclair Lewis, Sydney Yard, Ferdinand Burgdorff, William Frederic Ritschel, William Keith, Percy Gray, Arnold Genthe, and Nora May French.

-In 1924, the Arts and Crafts Hall was built on a site adjacent to the original clubhouse.
-This new facility was renamed numerous times including the Abalone Theatre, the Filmarte, the Carmel Playhouse and, finally, the Studio Theatre of the Golden Bough.
-The original clubhouse, along with the adjoining theatre, burned down in 1949.
-The facilities were rebuilt as a two-theatre complex, opening in 1952 as the Golden Bough Playhouse.